Page 1: Biography

 Farmer, journalist, newspaper proprietor and editor

 Robert Gilmour was born in Glasgow, Scotland, probably on 24 October 1831, the son of Robert Gilmour, a farmer, and his wife, Elizabeth Gemmell.
-Nothing is known of his life until he arrived in Auckland, New Zealand, aboard the Eugene on 25 July 1853.
-After a period as a storekeeper at Whaingaroa (Raglan Harbour), he moved to Napier, where he took up farming and also contributed articles to the Hawke's Bay Herald.
+Nothing is known of his life until he arrived in Auckland, New Zealand, in 1858.
+Soon afterwards he moved to Napier, where he took up farming and also contributed articles to the Hawke's Bay Herald.
 About 1862 Gilmour headed for the Southland goldfields.
 He lived at Nokomai and other mining centres before returning to farming at Hokonui, western Southland.

 Farming life had little attraction for Gilmour, and, perhaps in 1864, he moved to Invercargill to work as a journalist on the Southland Times.
 On 4 April 1864 he married Margaret Carolan in Invercargill; they were to have one daughter.
 In 1869 Gilmour became part-proprietor of the Southland Times with James Walker Bain.
 Within a year he had left this partnership to join Bain's former partner, William Craig, in running the rival newspaper, the Southland News.